Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/radio.md

 <RadioAnatomy />

 1. **Radio Button**.
 The Radio Button is a single value toggle
-2. **Label**.
-The Label is used to provide context to the Radio Button.
+2. **Label (Optional)**.
+Used to provide context to the Radio Button.
 It is however an optional property.

 ### States